harsh-ps-2003/escrow/README.md

 The decision can either be in the favour of `buyer` or the `seller`, whosoever will get the ecash!

+### 6. BuyerClaim

+Used by the buyer to claim the ecash in the escrow when the arbiter decides in favour of buyer.

+### 7. SellerClaim

+Used by the seller to claim the ecash in the escrow when the arbiter decides in favour of seller.

 ## Escrow Module Use Flow

+// remove escrow retreat from mermaid
 ```mermaid
 graph TD
     A[Buyer] -->|Creates Escrow| B[Escrow]